Building The Palace

 The artwork decorating the ceiling was restored using old photographs as references, and by creating stencils traced from art that was undamaged.
 A mere 20 percent of the ceiling needed repainting, the other 80 percent needed only cleaning and retouching.
 Fortunately, most of the Paramount’s interior just needed touching up rather than replacing.

-The Paramount Theatre continues to expand its artistic and institutional boundaries under the guidance of President & CEO Tim Rater, Artistic Director Jim Corti, a dedicated Board of Trustees and a devoted staff of live theater and music professionals.
+The Paramount Theatre continues to expand its artistic and institutional boundaries under the guidance of President and CEO Tim Rater, Artistic Director Jim Corti, a dedicated Board of Trustees and a devoted staff of live theater and music professionals.

-TOURS OF THE PARAMOUNT
+TOURS OF PARAMOUNT THEATRE

 Tours of the historic Paramount Theatre are available.
 Reservations required.